magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 There was a time in my practice, after I had been practising about five years, when I felt that living with others was a hindrance.
-I would sit in my and try to meditate and people would keep coming by for a chat and disturbing me.
+I would sit in my kuṭī and try to meditate and people would keep coming by for a chat and disturbing me.
 I ran off to live by myself.
 I thought I couldn’t practise with those people bothering me.
 I was fed up, so I went to live in a small, deserted monastery in the forest, near a small village.
 I stayed there alone, speaking to no-one because there was nobody else to speak to.

 After I’d been there about fifteen days the thought arose, ‘Hmm.
-It would be good to have a novice or here with me.
+It would be good to have a novice or *pah-kow* here with me.
 He could help me out with some small jobs.’
 I knew it would come up, and sure enough, there it was!

 ‘Hey!
 You’re a real character!
 You say you’re fed up with your friends, fed up with your fellow monks and novices, and now you want a novice.